Parapolybia

 Parapolybia, sometimes known as the lesser paper wasps, are similar to Polistes on first glance, but are noticeably more slender in body and the abdomen is joined to the thorax by a long, slightly curved petiole.
-Species of Parapolybia can be quite difficult to differentiate and show great geographical variance in different localities.
+Following a recent review of the Parapolybia indica species group, which now comprises of nine valid species*1, there are 13 species of Parapolybia altogether.
+Species of Parapolybia can be quite difficult to differentiate from each other and show great geographical variance in different localities.
 Fortunately, Hong Kong's three species (Parapolybia indica, Parapolybia nodosa and Parapolybia varia) are distinct from each other in appearance and thus easier to identify.

 In Hong Kong, Parapolybia nodosa and Parapolybia varia are the most common social wasps, among with Vespa bicolor, and can be found in virtually anywhere.
 Parapolybia indica is also common but tends to appear mostly in parks and rural areas.